Steel Battalion: Heavy Armor: Setting

-Steel Battalion: Heavy Armor takes place in the year 2083, 63 years after the "Datacide", a catastrophic event in which the world's supply of computer technology is destroyed due to a silicon-eating microbe that started destroying all microprocessors in 2020.
-As a result, military technology is reduced to rudimentary weapons, including the Vertical Tank, a large bipedal robot which is operated by a four-man crew: a pilot, left loader who doubles as an engine starter, a radio operator, and a right loader.
+Steel Battalion: Heavy Armor takes place in the year 2083, 63 years after the "Datacide," a catastrophic event in which the world's supply of computer technology is destroyed due to a silicon-eating microbe that started destroying all microprocessors in 2020.
+As a result, military technology is reduced to primitive weapons, including the Vertical Tank, a large bipedal robot which is operated by a four-man crew: a pilot, left loader who doubles as an engine starter, a radio operator, and a right loader.

-China, because of its extensive industrial complex, becomes the new world superpower; taking over the United Nations and soon begins to dominate the world, both economically and militarily.
+Because of its extensive industrial complex, China becomes the new world superpower, taking over the United Nations, and soon begins to dominate the world, both economically and militarily.
 On November 19, 2081, China, supported by the Chinese-led UN, launched a savage but swift blitzkrieg-style invasion against the United States, reducing the country from fifty to eight states: Tennessee, Mississippi, South Carolina, North Carolina, Georgia, Florida, Alabama and the new elevated state of Puerto Rico (with San Juan as the new capital of the US), before a ceasefire was declared.
 In the game, the Chinese-led UN is colloquially referred to as "Uncle" by the United States military.